MarshallMoorman/CertBox/README.md

 **Note**: This project is primarily developed on a MacBook Pro M3 Max (Apple Silicon).
 Ensure the .NET 9 SDK is installed with ARM64 support for development on similar hardware.
 The app uses a dark theme with colors inspired by the project icon: `#000000` (black) background, `#FFFFFF` (white) text/accents, and `#E0E0E0` (light gray) for secondary elements.
 The project relies on Avalonia 11.2.5 and CommunityToolkit.Mvvm 8.4.0.

+**Finding a `cacerts` File**: CertBox requires a JDK `cacerts` file to operate.
+This file is typically located in your JDK installation, such as:
+- macOS: `/Library/Java/JavaVirtualMachines/<jdk-version>/Contents/Home/lib/security/cacerts`
+- Windows: `C:\Program Files\Java\<jdk-version>\lib\security\cacerts`
+- Linux: `/usr/lib/jvm/<jdk-version>/lib/security/cacerts`
+The default password for `cacerts` is `"changeit"`.
+You can select a `cacerts` file at runtime using the file picker in the app.

 ## Dependencies
 - **IKVM and IKVM.Image.JDK**: Used to load JKS `cacerts` files via Java’s `java.security.KeyStore`. `IKVM.Image.JDK` embeds a JDK runtime, ensuring users don’t need to install a JDK separately.
+Both packages are required due to an oversight in package dependencies.
+- **Microsoft.Extensions.DependencyInjection**: Provides dependency injection for services and ViewModels.
+- **Microsoft.Extensions.Logging with Serilog**: Configures logging to a file (`logs/log-.txt`) with daily rolling, controlled via `appsettings.json`.
+- **Microsoft.Extensions.Configuration**: Loads configuration from `appsettings.json`.

 ## Building
 - Requires .NET 9 SDK.